Leonardini/rgwas/README.md

     cd \~ ; mkdir .R ; cd .R ; touch Makevars

-    Add or append the following lines to this Makevars file:
+    Add or append the following two lines to this Makevars file:

-    CC = /usr/local/bin/gcc-14 CXX = /usr/local/bin/g++-14
+    CC = /usr/local/bin/gcc-14

+    CXX = /usr/local/bin/g++-14

+8)  Proceed with a local installation of the rgwas package by changing into the directory where you downloaded rgwas and issuing the command below within R:

+    devtools::install_local(path = ".", force = TRUE,
+    configure.vars = "CC=/usr/local/bin/gcc-14 CXX=/usr/local/bin/g++-14")

-8)  To check that everything has been successfully installed, run the
+9)  To check that everything has been successfully installed, run the
     commands:

     library(rgwas)